 The Mine Tour: The mine has over 100 km of tunnels on 22 levels.
 The mine was developed over the last 800 years to mine silver, lead and zinc.
 There are 3 different tours of different lengths depending on age and height.
 The basic tour for any age runs for 45 minutes.

-For kids and adults over 12 you can ride a scooter down specially made paths from the top of the Schauinsland to the base of the mountain.
+For kids and adults over 12, you can ride a scooter down specially-made paths from the top of the Schauinsland to the base of the mountain.
 The 8 km track down the hill will take you around 1 hour.